 Firecrest Slide-In 16 Stop

-Possibly the most color neutral filter on the market, a test between these and Firecrest is in order.
+Possibly the most color neutral filter on the market.
 Currently they only have screw-on filters, but square filters will be coming later this year.

 Breakthrough Photography 3 Stop

 Breakthrough Photography 10 Stop

 In general Singh-Ray has always been the top quality in the market for filters, but I cannot recommend their ND filters due to a strong color cast in my tests, and this has been confirmed by others.

 I formerly had a screw-on B+W filter which had an extreme magenta cast that was difficult to correct in post processing.

 Yes, you still need to use a polarizer when using an ND filter!
 The same reflections still exist and must be cut out to create clean photographs.
 You should not use a polarizer for every photograph, but when shooting water or leaves it is a necessity.
 Each system has their unique way of handling polarizers.
 The LEE system uses an expensive 4x4 polarizer, and you must rotate the entire assembly to change the amount of polarization.
 Wine Country uses a special round polarizer that can be turned with a geared mechanism.
 Formatt uses a similar system and the polarizer is included with the filter holder.
 Breakthrough photography is coming out with the 'Dark CPL' which combines their X4 ND filter with the X4 CPL which will not vignette at 16mm on full frame, a 6 stop version of this would be incredibly useful.